Here are three simple questions that can tell you the answer:

 Whether you’re selling a product, a service, a technology, or a methodology, you still need one.

-Whether you use that paper to generate leads, stand out from the competition, nurture a prospect through a long sales cycle, or help cement sales, you still need one.
-Here’s why.
+Whether you use that paper to generate leads, stand out from the competition, nurture a prospect through a long sales cycle, support a product launch, or whatever, you still need one.

 When something is brand-new, it’s not easy to research.